Purchase Order Process: Challenges, Automation & Best Practices

 Besides being expensive, inefficient, and error-prone, manual POs also have their fair share of compliance issues.

-Purchase order compliance guides your vendors about the products you need (and in what quantity), as well as the agreed-upon item price and form of payment.
+Purchase order compliance outlines the products you need (and in what quantity), as well as the agreed-upon item price and form of payment.
+And it ensures those goods get delivered, and you pay as promised.

 For reference, McKinsey estimates brands will need to spend $39 billion to return to pre-pandemic stock levels after 2+ years of stockouts and overstock.